 Spending time with yourself means a lot to your mental and physical health.
 This helps you to recharge and get yourself together.
 It gives you the opportunity to explore your interests and creativity.

 Alone time allows you to feel more comfortable with your own company.
-There is no pressure and judgment from the outside world.
+There is no pressure or judgment from the outside world.
 It’s you and your thoughts only.

 8. Embracing work-life balance